jpedro/jpedro.github.io/.posts/scrum.md

 (that ties directly to development time), that manifesto is meaningless.
 Wishful thinking.

-So Scrum comes in as a way to get workers to estimate, commit to a deadline and track their progress.
+So Scrum comes in as a way to get workers to estimate and commit to deadlines and of course, track progress.
 This is, obviously, important.
+And Scrum even allows developers to estimate themselves.
+And most of the time they fail their own generous estimations.
+The gal!

 ## The fails

+But "it is a truth universally acknowledged, that a single developer in possession of a good project, must be in hate of Scrum".

+    — Proud and Prejudiced

+**Meetings are work killers**.

-The problem is that managers fail to grasp how hard is to get back into a coding flow state of mind after meetings.
+Managers fail to grasp how hard is to get back into a coding flow state of mind after meetings.
 It can take hours.

-**Meetings are work killers**.

 And Scrum is _meeting heavy_.
-It's designed to appeal to managers, by giving them a view into what's going on.
-There are 5 ceremonies, 3 of them are totally a waste of time and only one (a weekly meeting, combining task status and planning) is truly essential.
+This carries incredible appeal to managers, by giving them a feeling that they are in the loop.

+There are 5 ceremonies, 3 of
+them are totally a waste of time and only one (a weekly meeting, combining task status and planning) is truly essential.

-## The wasteland
+### The wasteland

 These are 5 ceremonies: